RaunaqMalhotra/DragonBay/README.md

 # DragonBay

+Visit [https://dragonbay.fly.dev/] for the deployed website

-To start, run
+To start locally, clone the project repo and run

 `npm i` or `npm install`

-To setup DB, run
+To setup the database locally, run

-`npm run setup`
+`npm run setup:local`

 Make sure you have your db credentials in an env.json file